xines/MonsterHP/README.md

 The plugin allows for special operators/keywords in the NPC names list, making it easier to customize HP displays per NPC.

-### Wildcard Matching
+### ⭐️ Wildcard Matching
-To display HP for all NPCs with names that start with a specific prefix, use the `*` wildcard at the end of the name.
+To display HP for all NPCs with names that start with a specific prefix or suffix, use the `*` wildcard at the start or end of the name.

 **Example:**
 To display HP text for all monsters that start with example "skeleton", use:

 `skeleton*`

-### Numeric Health Display
+### 🔢 Numeric Health Display
-To show the numeric health of an NPC (instead of a percentage), add the `:n` keyword after the NPC name. **Note**: Not all NPCs support this option.
+To show the numeric health of an NPC (instead of the default percentage), add `:n` keyword after the NPC name. **Note**: Not all NPCs support this option.

 **Example:**
 To display numeric health for "skeleton", use: